suzuki-yusuke/BM_analysis/README.md

 ## Usage
-(setup) Download, unzip, move, or clone the source code folder ***BM-main.zip*** (setup) A data folder should have the following structure.
+(setup) Download, unzip, move, or clone the source code folder ***BM-main.zip*** (setup) A data folder should have the following structure. "*" is last value.

 ```
 parent